Jack & Freda, Johannesburg South Africa, 1980

 Freda was a Jewish grandma, and like her, nothing gives us more pleasure than happy and well-fed guests.
 Jack’s Wife Freda is renowned for greeting everyone like family, with staff and servers who have as much fun as our customers, and food that is as good to look at as it is delicious to eat.
 Our complete menu is served all day–come for lunch and stay for dinner!

 The menu at Jack’s Wife Freda tells the story of the dishes we know and love from our childhoods in Israel and South Africa, as well as New York’s Jewish food and culture, emphasizing bright, fresh ingredients and beautiful presentation.
 Our love for our adopted hometown is reflected in everything at Jack’s Wife Freda, from our lively atmosphere, all-day dining hours, effortless ambience and joyful sense of community.

-You can still find us here in SoHo, or visit one of our locations on Carmine Street in the West Village and West 16th Street in Chelsea.
+You can still find us here in SoHo, or visit one of our locations on Carmine Street in the West Village, West 16th Street in Chelsea, and Wythe Ave in Brooklyn.
 A visit still invokes the age-old delight of people-watching in New York, and turns a simple meal into a special event.
 Guests come from all walks of life and all over the world, sitting shoulder-to-shoulder in our cozy banquettes, enjoying breakfast, lunch, brunch, cocktails and dinner.
 Jack’s Wife Freda defines the quintessential New York restaurant, where people gather to eat with family, friends, and strangers alike.